aegoroff/solv/solp/README.md

 assert!(result.is_ok());
 ```
-Will parse solution into structure that may be represented this json
+Will parse solution into structure that may be represented by this json
 ```json
 {
   "path": "",